1960s in music: Country music

 By the end of the decade, the Nashville Sound became more polished and streamlined, and became known as "countrypolitan."
 Tammy Wynette, Glen Campbell, Dottie West and Charley Pride were among the top artists adopting this style.
-While George Jones — by the early 1960s one of country music's most consistent hitmakers — also recorded countrypolitan-styled music, his background remained pure honky tonk, singing of heartbreak and loneliness in many of his songs.
-Also, Marty Robbins proved to be one of the genre's most diverse singers, singing everything from straight-ahead country to western to pop to blues ... and even Hawaiian.
+While George Jones — by the early 1960s one of country music's most consistent hitmakers — also recorded countrypolitan-styled music, his background remained honky tonk, singing of heartbreak and loneliness in many of his songs.
+Also, Marty Robbins proved to be one of the genre's most diverse singers, singing many ways, such as country, western, pop, blues, and Hawaiian.

 Johnny Cash, who began his career at Sun Records in the 1950s with hits such as "I Walk The Line," ultimately became one of the most influential musicians of the 1960s (and eventually, 20th century), and was labeled "The Man In Black."
 Although primarily recording country, his songs and sound spanned many other genres including rockabilly, blues, folk and gospel.
 His music showed great compassion for minorities and others who were shunned by society, including prison inmates.
 Two of Cash's most successful albums were recorded live in prison: At Folsom Prison and At San Quentin.